ajcharl/ajcharl/README.md

 ## `> whoami`

-I'm a Computer Science student at Carleton University who builds tools that solve real problems.
-Not school exercises that sit in a repo — actual working software that automates things, processes data, and ships to real users.
+I'm a Computer Science student at Carleton University

 Currently contributing to **NextRoom.ca**, a student housing platform integrating LLM-powered search.
 Previously a **Teaching Assistant** for Intro to Python, reviewing 100+ student submissions and running lab sessions.